JetBrains/guide/site/go/tutorials/bookstore_rest_api/db_setup/index.md

 ![docker2](./images/docker2.png)

-The postgres container runs on default port 5432.
+The postgres container runs on default port **5432**.
 Next, get inside the container and create a new db.

 ![create_db_0](./images/create_db_0.png)

 ![create_db_1](./images/create_db.png)

+We've successfully configured our database.
+Next, our attention will turn to setting up the new project and installing necessary dependencies.